Tawkat/Bengali-Spell-Checker-and-Auto-Correction-Suggestion-for-MS-Word/README.md

 1. This is the first spell checker and auto word correction suggestion for Bengali words in Microsoft Word.
 2. Data dump is crawled from The Daily Prothom Alo newspaper.
-3. Edit distance algorithm is used for auto correction suggestion and most probable word is suggested which is at most 2 edit distance        away.
+3. Edit distance algorithm is used for auto correction suggestion and most probable word is suggested within 2 edit distance away.

 # UI Image